What is a Tongue Tie?

 A worried Joachim and Melissa took Eric to a dentist when he was 6 weeks old.
 His dentist diagnosed him with tongue and lip ties.
 At eight weeks old, Eric’s dentist cut his tongue tie.
 He also lasered Eric’s lips at the same time.
 The procedure made some difference to Eric, but it didn’t resolve his feeding issues.
 Melissa expressed milk for the following 10 months.
 This was a big effort on her part, but not an ideal outcome.

 Finding Out More…

 After seeing the distress and pain his wife and son experienced, Joachim began researching diagnosis and treatment options for tongue and lip ties.
 The tongue is a muscle.
 When one muscle isn’t functioning properly, the surrounding muscles compensate, changing their function.
 Joachim recognised gentle osteopathic treatment could help restore correct functionality to the tongue and the surrounding muscles, before and after tongue tie procedures.

-When Joachim and Melissa’s second son Alex was born in 2019, he was diagnosed with tongue and lip ties too.
-His tongue and lip ties were lasered when he was 8 days old at Enhance Dentistry.
-After the procedure, Joachim applied his skills as an osteopath and his knowledge about tongue ties to gently treat the muscles around Alex’s face and neck.
+When Joachim and Melissa’s second son Alex was born in 2019, he was tongue tie diagnosed by a child health nurse.
+His tongue tie was lasered when he was 8 days old at Enhance Dentistry.
+After the procedure, Joachim applied his skills as an osteopath and his knowledge about tongue tie to gently treat the muscles around Alex’s face and neck.

 The combined laser treatment (at Enhance Dentistry) and gentle osteopathy made an incredible difference to Alex.
 He started feeding normally and gaining weight at a significantly higher rate than the normal curve.
 In stark contrast to her experience with Eric, Melissa’s breastfeeding pain disappeared within a few weeks.
 She found she could breastfeed Alex comfortably and without pain.